Microsoft/azure-docs.cs-cz/articles/vs-azure-tools-storage-explorer-relnotes.md

     ```

-### <a name="version-0812-and-0811-and-0810"></a>Verze 0.8.12 a 0.8.11 a 0.8.10
+### <a name="version-0812-and-0811-and-0810"></a>Version 0.8.12 and 0.8.11 and 0.8.10
 04/07/2017

-#### <a name="new"></a>Nová
+#### <a name="new"></a>Novinka

-* Průzkumník služby Storage se teď automaticky zavře po instalaci aktualizace z oznámení o aktualizaci
+* Storage Explorer will now automatically close when you install an update from the update notification
-* Místní rychlý přístup obsahuje vylepšené prostředí pro práci s často používané prostředky
+* In-place quick access provides an enhanced experience for working with your frequently accessed resources
-* V editoru kontejner objektů Blob nyní je vidět které virtuální počítač patří zapůjčení objektu blob
+* In the Blob Container editor, you can now see which virtual machine a leased blob belongs to
-* Nyní můžete sbalit panel na levé straně
+* You can now collapse the left side panel
-* Zjišťování se teď spustí ve stejnou dobu jako soubor ke stažení
+* Discovery now runs at the same time as download
-* Pomocí statistiky v editorech kontejner objektů Blob, sdílené složky a tabulky zobrazíte velikost prostředku nebo výběru
+* Use Statistics in the Blob Container, File Share, and Table editors to see the size of your resource or selection
-* Můžete teď přihlásit k Azure Active Directory (AAD) na základě účtů služby Azure Stack.
+* You can now sign-in to Azure Active Directory (AAD) based Azure Stack accounts.
-* Teď můžete nahrát soubory archivu více než 32MB do účtů Premium storage
+* You can now upload archive files over 32MB to Premium storage accounts
-* Vylepšená podpora pro usnadnění
+* Improved accessibility support
-* Teď můžete přidat důvěryhodný Base-64 kódovaný certifikáty X.509 SSL tak, že přejdete k úpravě -&gt; certifikáty SSL –&gt; importovat certifikáty
+* You can now add trusted Base-64 encoded X.509 SSL certificates by going to Edit -&gt; SSL Certificates -&gt; Import Certificates

-#### <a name="fixes"></a>Opravy
+#### <a name="fixes"></a>Fixes

-* Opraveno: po aktualizaci přihlašovacích údajů účtu, ve stromovém zobrazení by někdy aktualizace automaticky
+* Fixed: after refreshing an account's credentials, the tree view would sometimes not automatically refresh
-* Opraveno: vygenerování SAS pro emulátor fronty a tabulky výsledkem by byla neplatná adresa URL
+* Fixed: generating a SAS for emulator queues and tables would result in an invalid URL
-* Opraveno: účty služby premium storage teď se rozšířit proxy server je povolen.
+* Fixed: premium storage accounts can now be expanded while a proxy is enabled
-* Opraveno: tlačítko použít na stránce účty pro správu nebude fungovat, pokud jste měli 1 nebo 0 účty vybrané
+* Fixed: the apply button on the accounts management page would not work if you had 1 or 0 accounts selected
-* Opraveno: nahrání objektů BLOB, které vyžadují řešení konfliktů může selhat – v 0.8.11
+* Fixed: uploading blobs that require conflict resolutions may fail - fixed in 0.8.11
-* Opraveno: odeslání názoru byla porušena v 0.8.11 – opraveno v 0.8.12
+* Fixed: sending feedback was broken in 0.8.11 - fixed in 0.8.12

 #### <a name="known-issues"></a>Známé problémy

-* Po upgradu na 0.8.10, je potřeba aktualizovat všechny svoje přihlašovací údaje.
+* After upgrading to 0.8.10, you will need to refresh all of your credentials.
-* Zatímco možnosti zvětšit snížení nebo navýšení kapacity, může úroveň zvětšení okamžik obnovíte výchozí úroveň.
+* While zoomed in or out, the zoom level may momentarily reset to the default level.
-* S více než 3 skupiny objektů BLOB nebo ve stejnou dobu ukládání souborů může způsobit chyby.
+* Having more than 3 groups of blobs or files uploading at the same time may cause errors.
-* Panel nastavení účtu může zobrazit, že budete muset znovu zadat přihlašovací údaje, aby bylo možné filtrovat předplatná.
+* The account settings panel may show that you need to reenter credentials in order to filter subscriptions.
-* Přejmenování objektů BLOB (jednotlivě nebo uvnitř kontejneru objektů blob přejmenováno) se nezachová snímky.
-Všechny ostatní vlastnosti a metadat pro objekty BLOB, soubory a entity jsou zachovány při přejmenování.
+* Renaming blobs (individually or inside a renamed blob container) does not preserve snapshots.
+All other properties and metadata for blobs, files, and entities are preserved during a rename.
-* I když Azure Stack v současné době nepodporuje sdílené složky, se zobrazí stále uzlu sdílených složek v účtu služby storage připojené služby Azure Stack.
+* Although Azure Stack doesn't currently support Files Shares, a File Shares node still appears under an attached Azure Stack storage account.
-* Ubuntu 14.04 instalace potřebuje verze gcc, aktualizován nebo upgradovat – postup upgradu jsou níže:
+* Ubuntu 14.04 install needs gcc version updated or upgraded – steps to upgrade are below:

     ```
     sudo add-apt-repository ppa:ubuntu-toolchain-r/test